Pakistani schoolgirl flown to UK war trauma centre

 As a result, Birmingham now handles extremely challenging injuries that were previously little known and has built up enormous experience in head and brain injuries, multiple fractures and amputations.

-In the last five years, the Birmingham center - the main receiving unit for British military casualties - has treated 481 service personnel seriously injured in Afghanistan, according to the Ministry of Defence.
+In the last five years, the Birmingham centre - the main receiving unit for British military casualties - has treated 481 service personnel seriously injured in Afghanistan, according to the Ministry of Defence.

+* Says to open technology hub in warsaw in mid-2017, to employ around 50 people Further company coverage:

+FRANKFURT, Feb 22 The head of Deutsche Boerse came under renewed pressure to ensure Germany has greater sway over the group after its merger with the London Stock Exchange, ahead of a meeting with regional lawmakers on Wednesday.